 |

-"We travelled the world in search of the ultimate home for us, a place that would fulfil our dream of being makers of very special, unique wine but we kept returning to the Barossa Valley, drawn by all it had to offer"
+They travelled the world in search of the ultimate home, a place that would fulfil their dream of making very special wine, they kept returning to the Barossa Valley, drawn by all it had to offer

 |